jeremy-green/grunt-dom-prof/README.md

 # grunt-dom-prof

-> Grunt plugin for dom-prof
+> Grunt plugin for [dom-prof](https://github.com/josh/dom-prof).
+I mainly created this to do some profiling reports to stuff into Jenkins.
+That's why the CSV is so sparse.
+Feel free to contribute any other ideas on how to deal with the output.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`